sharon-chx/Algorithm_Learning/README.md

 **1. Divide and Conquer, Sorting and Searching, and Randomized Algorithms**
 1. Karatsuba Multiplication algorithm
-2. Merge Sort algorithm & Count Inversions (IntegerArray.txt is used in )
+2. Merge Sort algorithm & Count Inversions (IntegerArray.txt is used)
 3. Quick Sort algorithm (QuickSort.txt is used)
 4. Randomized Contraction algorithm (kargerMinCut.txt is used)